chrispydizzle/scrawler/README.md

 A **s**imple web**crawler** written in C#

 ## Solution Contents Overview
-* Scrawler.Crawler - A .NET class library containing the *meat* of the project, including the web crawler and output modules.
+* Scrawler.Engine - A .NET class library containing the *meat* of the project, including the web crawler and output modules.
 * Scrawler - A Windows console application that utilizes the Scrawler.Crawler library to crawl a given domain passed via command line (ie: http://dogeplanet.com) and generate a simple structured sitemap.
 * Scrawler.Testing - An MS Test Project containing unit tests that validate the functionality within Scrawler.Crawler.